ClaytonDuffin/Volatility-Arbitrage-Using-ETPs/README.md

 tickerObjects = MultiTickerProcessor(['SPY','SPXL'], '1min', 100)
 fullDatasetForVolArb = tickerObjects.missingUnitsExcluded(matchDates = 'True')

-monoArbLevel = monoPointArb(datasets = fullDatasetForVolArb,
+monoArbDegree = monoPointArb(datasets = fullDatasetForVolArb,
                             methodology = pd.DataFrame.std,
                             windowForMethodology = 10)

-print(monoArbLevel)
+print(monoArbDegree)
 ```
 ### Output <a name = "mpaout"></a>
 ```
-Returns a floating point number to measure the level of arbitrage.
+Returns a floating point number to measure the degree of arbitrage.
 Parity exists at 1.00.
 ```

 ## polyPointArb() <a name = "ppa"></a>

 ### Description <a name = "ppades"></a>
-Used for calculating the level of arbitrage at the current time-step (the most recent unit in each dataframe), based on numerous combinations of parameters.
-Uses a blend of differences computed from the processes for the 'Type1' and 'Type2' volArbType argument, but uses instead a series of numbers for windowForMethodology. polyPointArb() also uses a series of numbers to call the batcher() function, which spaces the data units in different ways than just the space which was fed into input.
-In general, the function can be thought of as a nested, or double for-loop.
+Used for calculating the degree of arbitrage at the current time-step (the most recent unit in each dataframe), based on numerous combinations of parameters.
+Uses a blend of differences computed from the processes for the 'Type1' and 'Type2' volArbType argument, but uses instead a series of numbers for windowForMethodology. polyPointArb() also introduces the batcher() function, which spaces the data units in different ways than just the space which was fed into input.
+The spaces are the same values for batcher() as they are for windowForMethodology, and in general, polyPointArb() can be thought of as a nested for-loop.
 I personally like how the tqdm progress bars are right now, but you may not.
 Turn them off if this is the case by removing them from the start of the for-loops.
-Returns a series of numbers to measure the level of arbitrage for each combination the function generates.
-It is worth noting that I've built this function with blending this series of numbers eventually into 1 final value, like monoPointArb(), in mind.
-I did this in hopes of finding a more accurate measurement for degrees of arbitrage.
+This function returns a series of numbers to measure the degree of arbitrage for each combination the function generates.
+It is worth noting that I've built this function with blending this series of numbers eventually into 1 final value, like monoPointArb().
+I created polyPointArb() in hopes of finding a more accurate measurement for degree of arbitrage.

 ### Parameters <a name = "ppapar"></a>
 * datasets : list[pd.DataFrame]